RSGBelgium/rsgbelgium-website/_posts/2018-02-12-looking-back-and-looking-forward.markdown

 ### Joining RSG Belgium in various degrees

-In line with the previous point, “_How do I join RSG?_” is one of the most frequent questions that we heard in the past year.
+“_How do I join RSG?_” is one of the most frequent questions that we heard in the past year.
 In order to address this issue, we have developed a three-layered structure of involvement.

 - The [announcement section <i class="far fa-newspaper" aria-hidden="true"></i>](/news/) of our new website and the [mailing list <i class="fas fa-envelope-open" aria-hidden="true"></i>](http://listserver.ua.ac.be/sympa/subscribe/rsg-belgium) provide a passive method of participation, whereby you can receive periodical updates on our activities.
 - Closer participation can be achieved through our [Slack group <i class="fab fa-slack" aria-hidden="true"></i>](/slack/), which encourages both professional and social networking, as well as brainstorming on ideas and activities.